TWENTY-THIRD SUNDAY IN ORDINARY TIME

 Second Reading: James 2: 1-5

-5 Hearken, my dearest brethren: hath not God chosen the poor in this world, rich in faith, and heirs of the kingdom which God hath promised to them that love him?
+Listen, my beloved brothers and sisters.
+Has not God chosen the poor in the world to be rich in faith and to be heirs of the kingdom that he has promised to those who love him.
+(5)

 Gospel: Mark 7: 31-37